kannonboy/sketch-gifme-plugin/README.md

 You can also apply the video to an existing layer by selecting it before clicking **Gif me**.
 For example, you can convert text to vectors (CMD+SHIFT+O) and then add a gif to it for text with an animated texture effect.

 ![The text gif.me with an animated fire texture](https://github.com/kannonboy/sketch-gifme-plugin/raw/master/textfire.gif "gif.me = 🔥")

+**Using gif.me with Abstract?**

+Since gif.me works by rapidly updating the layer fill, using gif.me in combination with a version control plugin or application such as Abstract, means that Abstract interprets those fill updates as file changes.
+Which results in a seemingly endless stream of commits despite not making any real visual changes to your file.
+While this isn't a bug, just know this is why you keep getting those `Preview & Commit` messages even if you're not making any visual changes.